mbforbes/website-3/README.md

     - maybe increase media max-width; look @ ratio from body text. or just go much wider

 - larger thought: if it's too much work to keep v1 and v2, don't do it. honestly may not need w/ full display capping to some reasonable amt (2000px w?)

+- [ ] Can we have the blur svgs reveal a bit earlier?
+They pop in while visible.
+Only do if still needed after margins update.

 - maybe bigger fig margins for sufficiently large screen